Nonfarm payroll report: when it’s released, what it shows and how to trade it

 Nonfarm payroll impact on forex, stocks and commodities

-You wouldn’t necessarily think that this data would impact foreign exchange markets all that much, but it does.
+You wouldn’t necessarily think that this data would impact foreign exchange markets all that much, but can do.
 Strong growth in employment means that investors from around the world are increasingly likely to throw their cash behind US ventures, in turn strengthening the dollar.
 On the flipside, weakening economic growth – or performance that simply doesn’t meet the expectations of analysts – has the potential to cause sell-offs as investors seek to store their capital elsewhere.

 Over on the stock markets, you may notice that the nonfarm payroll report has an outsized effect on individual companies.
 For example, a net loss in employment figures could have a hit on businesses that provide consumer discretionary items – products that are non-essential but desirable.
 If large swathes of the population are being let off, it’s highly likely that they’ll have less disposable income to spend on such luxuries.